p4535992/foundryvtt-compendiums-mix-dnd5e/README.md

 **Parrying**
 Some weapons are ideally suited to bolster their wielder's defence.
 If a creature is wielding one or more weapons with this property and does not use them to make an attack on their turn in combat, their armor class increases by 1 against melee attacks until the start of their next turn.

+## Item and Equipment Properties

+**Partial Armor**

+Partial armor only grants its AC bonus if you are wearing light or no armor.
+If you are wearing only one piece of partial armor, you are still considered to be wearing your base armor type (e.g. no armor or light armor).
+If you are wearing two pieces of partial armor, you are considered to be wearing the heaviest type among the armor pieces you are wearing (e.g. medium or heavy armor).
+You cannot benefit from wearing three or more pieces of partial armor.

 ## [Changelog](./changelog.md)

 ## Issues